 - Thick bark which is impervious to fire, water, and pests – “thick skin”

 - When knocked down they will attempt to grow via their limbs – “if I get knocked down I’ll keep fighting and growing”

 - Will shift angles when terrain changes, with roots adjusting to steady themselves – “remarkable adaptability”

 - Roots can intertwine and at times will fuse together, providing tremendous strength against the forces of nature – “reaching out for social support”

-Together we can work to access and build on your self-understanding and resilience, travelling down your path towards a more liveable life.
+Together we can work to access and build on your self-understanding and resilience, travelling down your path toward a more liveable life.

-Feel free to reach out via the contact page and we can begin the process of investing in your psychological well-being.
+Feel free to reach out via the contact page.
+We can begin the process of investing in your psychological well-being.